nishant05gaurav/Notes/HTML.md

 ### HTML Attributes

-- Provide additional information about HTML elements and are typically included within the opening tag of an element.
+- Provide additional information about HTML elements which are typically included within the opening tag of an element.
-- Modifies the behavior, appearance, or provide metadata about the element.
+- Modifies the behavior, and appearance, or provides metadata about the element.
 - Example:
   - `id`: Specifies a unique identifier for an element
   - `href`: Specifies the URL of a hyperlink